Skip to main content

 }

-# Get token from your IdP (example using OIDC)
+# Get the end-user token from your IdP (example using OIDC)

 token = get_idp_token() # Your IdP client